Arthur Rubinstein plays Beethoven and Chopin

-Royal, “King Arthur” delivers a Beethoven Fourth Concerto and a Chopin Polonaise of legend.
+Royal, "King Arthur" delivers a Fourth Concerto by Beethoven and a Chopin Polonaise of legend.

-That evening in 1967 in concert in London, it was a young man of eighty who performed on stage at the Royal Albert Hall with the London Philharmonic Orchestra under the direction of Hungarian conductor Antal Dorati.
-"I have never met a man as happy as I am!", he liked to say about himself.
-That evening, listening to him play a rendition of Beethoven’s Fourth Concerto full of luminous grace, there couldn't be a happier audience either.
+That evening of 1967 in London, a young man of eighty years old performed on stage at the Royal Albert Hall with the London Philharmonic Orchestra under the baton of Hungarian conductor Antal Doráti.
+"I have never met a man as happy as I am!," he liked to say about himself.
+That evening, listening to him play a rendition of Beethoven's Fourth Concerto full of luminous grace, there couldn't be a happier audience either.

-If there were one word to define Arthur Rubinstein’s artistry, it would be song.
-“King Arthur”, as he was nicknamed, lets the music sing as it flows through his magician's fingers.
+If there were one word to define Arthur Rubinstein's artistry, it would be song.
+"King Arthur," as he was nicknamed, lets the music sing as it flows through his magic fingers.
 He overcomes with disarming facility all the difficulties, trills and arpeggios.
-Only blindness, ten years later, finally overcame this born pianist, who as a child prodigy, made his official debut at the age of fourteen with the Berlin Philharmonic Orchestra and soon became an international star.
+Only blindness, ten years later, finally overcame this born pianist, who as a child prodigy, made his official debut at the age of fourteen with the Berliner Philharmoniker and soon became an international star.

-Although he adopted American nationality after the Second World War, Poland where he was born, always remained close to his heart.
-Few pianists have played Chopin's music as naturally as he did, as in the famous Polonaise in A flat Major op.
-53, the "Heroic" Polonaise he performed in the encore that evening in 1967.
-Chopin’s wish that the work should be played “without crashing thunder” is fulfilled by King Arthur.
+Although he adopted American nationality after the Second World War, Poland (his motherland, where he was born), always remained close to his heart.
+Few pianists have played Chopin's music as naturally as he did, as in the famous "Heroic" Polonaise he performed in the encore that evening of 1967.
+Chopin's wish that the work should be played "without crashing thunder" is fulfilled by King Arthur.
 Pure music.